Motion to Take Note

 We share the committee’s assessment that international law does not provide for these rights to be retained automatically.
 After we leave the EU, the UK will no longer be subject to EU law.
 Free movement rights will come to an end and therefore cannot be carried forward as an EU legal right into the post-exit UK legal regime.
 However, this Government are clear that it is right and proper that the substance of those rights noted by the report should be protected, and that EU citizens who have built their lives here and who came to the UK on the basis that they would be able to settle permanently should have that expectation honoured.
 This Government are committed to honouring that expectation.

-As noble Lords have also noted, it is not just these people’s ability to live in the UK that we are committed to protect; we also want to ensure that EU citizens continue not only to be able to live here as they do now but to continue enjoying other important rights such as access to healthcare, education, benefits and pensions.
+As noble Lords have also noted, it is not just these people’s ability to live in the UK that we are committed to protect; we also want to ensure that EU citizens continue not only to be able to live here as they do now but to enjoy other important rights such as access to healthcare, education, benefits and pensions.
 That is why, on 26 June this year, we laid before Parliament a policy paper proposing that all EU citizens lawfully here when the UK exits the EU will have the opportunity to regularise their status to remain in this country, and all EU citizens here before a specified date will have the opportunity to acquire settled status after five years’ residence.
 This will enable EU citizens to reside in any capacity, as a worker, a student, a stay-at-home parent and so on, and undertake any lawful activity.
 We also intend to treat EU citizens with settled status in the same way as if they were UK citizens for the purposes of education, benefits and pensions.
 We have listened to the concerns of EU citizens who have made the UK their home and the concerns raised in this report.
 Those concerns are reflected in our offer and we believe that it is a fair and serious offer.

 Noble Lords have also talked about the application process.
 We are determined that EU nationals who have built their lives here should continue to be able to live their lives here as they do now, and we have proposed a fair process to ensure that these rights are enforced.
 To this end, we will be providing eligible EU citizens with documentation enabling them to enforce their rights and prove their continuing right to live, work and access public funds and services in the UK after we leave the EU.